electron/electronjs.org-old/_docs/api/remote.md

 Returns the global variable of `name` (e.g. `global[name]`) in the main process.

+## Properties

 ### `remote.process`

-Returns the `process` object in the main process.
+The `process` object in the main process.
 This is the same as `remote.getGlobal('process')` but is cached.

 [rmi]: http://en.wikipedia.org/wiki/Java_remote_method_invocation